 - Stir in about half of the flour mixture.
 Then stir in the milk and the rest of the flour mixture and mix until fully combined.
 The batter will be thin.

 - Pour about ¼ cup of batter into each cupcake liner (they should be about halfway full).
 Bake at 350°F for 18-22 minutes or until a cake tester comes out clean.

 - Remove from pan and let cool on wire rack.
 Let cupcakes cool completely before frosting.

-- In a stand mixer fitted with the paddle attachment, cream together the softened butter, powdered sugar, and vanilla until smooth and creamy.
+- In a stand mixer fitted with the paddle attachment, cream together the softened butter, powdered sugar, gold luster powder, and vanilla until smooth and creamy.

 - Add in the champagne reduction 1 tablespoon at a time until fully combined.
 Beat the buttercream for 3-4 minutes on high speed until light and fluffy.